-Interlocal Agreement with the City of Colleyville to Resurface Chimney Rock Court from Saddlebrook Drive to Cul-de-Sac, Hidden Valley Court from Saddlebrook Drive to Cul-de-Sac, Hunters Glen Court from Saddlebrook Drive to Cul-de-Sac, Mockingbird Lane from Saddlebrook to Cheek Sparger, Woodvale Court from Inwood Lane to Inwood Lane, Plantation Drive South from Bedford Road to Plantation Drive North, Plantation Drive North from Plantation Drive South to Plantation Drive South, Summertree Court from Southwood West Drive to Cul-de-Sac, Wilcrest Court from Saddlebrook Drive to Cul-de-Sac, Rodeo Drive from Mockingbird Lane to Inwood Lane, and Inwood Lane from Saddlebrook Drive to Mockingbird Lane Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Interlocal Agreement with the City of Colleyville to Resurface Chimney Rock Court from Saddlebrook Drive to Cul-de-Sac, Hidden Valley Court from Saddlebrook Drive to Cul-de-Sac, Hunters Glen Court from Saddlebrook Drive to Cul-de-Sac, Mockingbird Lane from Saddlebrook to Cheek Sparger, Woodvale Court from Inwood Lane to Inwood Lane, Plantation Drive South from Bedford Road to Plantation Drive North, Plantation Drive North from Plantation Drive South to Plantation Drive South, Summertree Court from Southwood West Drive to Cul-de-Sac, Wilcrest Court from Saddlebrook Drive to Cul-de-Sac, Rodeo Drive from Mockingbird Lane to Inwood Lane, and Inwood Lane from Saddlebrook Drive to Mockingbird Lane Passed: 5-0 (None); Abstain: (None)

-Court Order Number: 145017- \\ Consideration to c.
+Court Order Number: 145017- Consideration to c.
 Begin Interlocal Agreement with the City of Colleyville to Resurface Chimney Rock Court from Saddlebrook Drive to Cul-de-Sac, Hidden Valley Court from Saddlebrook Drive to Cul-de-Sac, Hunters Glen Court from Saddlebrook Drive to Cul-de-Sac, Mockingbird Lane from Saddlebrook to Cheek Sparger, Woodvale Court from Inwood Lane to Inwood Lane, Plantation Drive South from Bedford Road to Plantation Drive North, Plantation Drive North from Plantation Drive South to Plantation Drive South, Summertree Court from Southwood West Drive to Cul-de-Sac, Wilcrest Court from Saddlebrook Drive to Cul-de-Sac, Rodeo Drive from Mockingbird Lane to Inwood Lane, and Inwood Lane from Saddlebrook Drive to Mockingbird Lane

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Colleyville to Resurface Chimney Rock Court from Saddlebrook Drive to Cul-de-Sac, Hidden Valley Court from Saddlebrook Drive to Cul-de-Sac, Hunters Glen Court from Saddlebrook Drive to Cul-de-Sac, Mockingbird Lane from Saddlebrook to Cheek Sparger, Woodvale Court from Inwood Lane to Inwood Lane, Plantation Drive South from Bedford Road to Plantation Drive North, Plantation Drive North from Plantation Drive South to Plantation Drive South, Summertree Court from Southwood West Drive to Cul-de-Sac, Wilcrest Court from Saddlebrook Drive to Cul-de-Sac, Rodeo Drive from Mockingbird Lane to Inwood Lane, and Inwood Lane from Saddlebrook Drive to Mockingbird Lane Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Colleyville to Resurface Chimney Rock Court from Saddlebrook Drive to Cul-de-Sac, Hidden Valley Court from Saddlebrook Drive to Cul-de-Sac, Hunters Glen Court from Saddlebrook Drive to Cul-de-Sac, Mockingbird Lane from Saddlebrook to Cheek Sparger, Woodvale Court from Inwood Lane to Inwood Lane, Plantation Drive South from Bedford Road to Plantation Drive North, Plantation Drive North from Plantation Drive South to Plantation Drive South, Summertree Court from Southwood West Drive to Cul-de-Sac, Wilcrest Court from Saddlebrook Drive to Cul-de-Sac, Rodeo Drive from Mockingbird Lane to Inwood Lane, and Inwood Lane from Saddlebrook Drive to Mockingbird Lane Passed: 5-0 (None); Abstain: (None); Abstain: (None)

 d.
-Court Order Number: 145018- \\ Consideration of Interlocal Agreement with the City of Hurst to Rehabilitate and Resurface Hurstview Drive from Harwood Road to Circleview Drive South and Resurface Glade Road from 150 feet West of David Drive to 150 East of Hurstview Drive
+Court Order Number: 145018- Consideration of Interlocal Agreement with the City of Hurst to Rehabilitate and Resurface Hurstview Drive from Harwood Road to Circleview Drive South and Resurface Glade Road from 150 feet West of David Drive to 150 East of Hurstview Drive e.
+Court Order Number: 145019- Consideration to Begin Interlocal Agreement with the City of Hurst to Rehabilitate and Resurface Hurstview Drive from Harwood Road to Circleview Drive South and Resurface Glade Road from 150 feet West of David Drive to 150 East of Hurstview Drive

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Hurst to Rehabilitate and Resurface Hurstview Drive from Harwood Road to Circleview Drive South and Resurface Glade Road from 150 feet West of David Drive to 150 East of Hurstview Drive Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Hurst to Rehabilitate and Resurface Hurstview Drive from Harwood Road to Circleview Drive South and Resurface Glade Road from 150 feet West of David Drive to 150 East of Hurstview Drive